National Animal Interest Alliance

 A February 18, 2008 letter from Patti Strand objects to a Washington state consumer protection bill proposing commercial breeders be legally accountable for the health of puppies they sell, while exempting charitable rescues.
 According to Patti Strand "these entities are totally unregulated" and "operate like pet stores".
 Furthermore, they "recruit and sell/adopt" in the "secondary pet market".
 According to Ms. Strand complaints about "sick, dying and vicious animals" have increased due to the fact that "rescues and other quasi-humane groups have mushroomed."
 [35]

 She apparently makes no distinction between breeding and selling sick puppies for hundreds or thousands of dollars each and charities rescuing homeless and abused animals; which she refers to as a "secondary pet market" (like used cars?)
 While rescues quarantine and screen animals for health and temperament issues prior to adoption (sometimes with restrictions); even young, healthy animals are sometimes euthanized due to lack of space, funds and available homes.
 Most issues (including over population) are preventable and result from the lack of standards which the NAIA and AKC endorse.
 Some are rescues from puppy mills and the "professional breeders" she advocates for.
 She also objects to "strays being imported from Asia", where millions dogs and cats are victims of the fur and meat trades.
 [36], [37] The real issue is not lack standards for "quasi-humane groups", but competition with AKC registered mill puppies.
-See also American Kennel Club, section 4.
+See also AKC, section 4.

 Endorsing unnecessary & inhumane surgeries